 To register for the webinars, visit alfa.org/bedbugwebinar.
 The exploration into bed bugs begins Thursday, Nov.
 8th with a free Bed Bug 101 informational webinar.
 The two-part, advanced webinar series, Effective Bed Bug Prevention and Management in Senior Living Communities, takes place Thursday, Nov.
 15th and Thursday, Nov.
 29th.
 The advanced webinar series is worth two CEU credit hours.

 About the Author: Ron Harrison, Entomologist, Ph.D., is Director of Technical Services for Orkin and an acknowledged leader in the field of pest management.
 Contact Dr. Harrison at firstname.lastname@example.org or visit orkincommercial.com for more information.

-cheatsheet, Choice, Furnishings, Green Living, Physical Plant, Property Management, Real Estate, Senior Living by Design
+cheatsheet, Furnishings, Green Living, Physical Plant, Property Management, Senior Living by Design, Senior Living Options, Space Planning and Design

-cheatsheet, Choice, Land/Site Development, Physical Plant, Property Management, Senior Living by Design, Space Planning and Design
+Physical Plant, Property Management, Senior Living by Design